madhawav/python-packaging/dependencies.rst

 Sometimes you'll want to use packages that are properly arranged with setuptools, but aren't published to PyPI.
 In those cases, you can specify a list of one or more ``dependency_links`` URLs where the package can be downloaded, along with some additional hints, and setuptools will find and install the package correctly.

+*Edit on 2017-03-23 : Dependency Links are now considered as depecrated in Python Wheels*

 For example, if a library is published on GitHub, you can specify it like::

     setup(